 What forms of payment are accepted?

-Do you see families at The Collective?
+Do you see families or couples at The Collective?

 Do you speak to groups?